wolfSSL/wolfssl-examples/embedded/signature/rsa_vfy_only/README.md

 Demonstrates using a hash digest to sign and verify a signature using RSA

-First, set the path to wolfssl directory to variable WOLFROOT in the Makefile.
+First, set the path to wolfssl directory to the WOLFROOT in the Makefile.

 ## Building

 ### Build example

 ```
 make
 ```

 ### Usage